enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 These are tricks that pull information from an inventory.
 This can either be the caster's own, or an external block or entity.

-It is not possible to interact with the slots of players that are not the caster.

 ;;;;;